bcgov/Technology-Code-of-Practice/README.md

 ### 7. Use cloud intelligently

 Use public cloud intelligently as stated in the government’s cloud policy.

 To meet point 7 of the Technology Code of Practice your plan or design must show you have considered using the public cloud as stated in the government’s cloud  policy.
+[Link to in-development policy?]

 You’ll have to explain how you’re meeting point 7 as part of the digital investment process or any limitations you’ve encountered that prevented you from achieving this.

 #### Summary description of cloud computing

 Cloud computing is a way of storing and retrieving data and software over the internet.
 The 3 main service areas are: